AdobeDocs/commerce-learn.en/help/global-reference-architecture/separate-packages.md

 ## Set up a private Composer repository

 A private repository is not mandatory in global reference architecture.
-It makes deployments and installation faster, reduce repository configuration in composer.json, and it increases security.
-Credentials to other Composer repositories and the Adobe Commerce marketplace are stored inside your private repository instead of with your installation, on developers' machines.
+It makes deployments and installation faster, reduces repository configuration in composer.json, and it increases security.
+Credentials to other Composer repositories and the Adobe Commerce marketplace are stored in your private repository.
+No more sensitive credentials bundled with the code or on developers' machines.

 Additionally, some private repositories offer extra functionalities such as email notifications when one of your stores contains a security vulnerability in one of its dependencies.